caiges/app_gate/README.md

 The authentication is based on shared identifiers using a custom HTTP header and application configuration.

+This relationship is defined by a receiver and a caller.

-HTTP requests received by a particular application/service should include a custom HTTP header `APP_GATE_APP_ID` whose value corresponds to the calling application's identifier.
+HTTP requests received by a particular application/service (receiver) validate a custom HTTP header `APP_GATE_APP_ID` included in the HTTP request by another application (caller).
+The value of that header corresponds to the calling application's identifier (caller).
 That identifier is stored (for now) in `lib/app_gate/apps`.

 `lib/app_gate/apps` stores application/service identifiers
-`lib/app_gate/middleware` validates that the custom
+`lib/app_gate/middleware` validates the custom HTTP header (APP_GATE_APP_ID)

 ## Installation